roomate/2D-Ising-Model/README.md

 - `--B`.
 External magnetic field applied in Tesla.
 Default Value: 0 T.
 - `--T`.
 Temperature of the thermal bath in kelvin.
 Default Value: 300K.
 - `--J`.
 Exchange Interaction in Joule.
-Default Value: $4e-21$ J.
+Default Value: $4e-21$ J. Take it negative for antiferromagnetic property.
 - `--bound_cond`.
 Boundary conditions of the domain.
 Default Value: "periodic".
 - `--Initialization`.
 How to initialize the domain.
 Default Value: "random".
+Choice possible in ["half", "+", "-", "random"].
 - `--cmap`.
 Color map to display the lattice.
 Default Value: "viridis".
 - `--lb_T`.
 Temperature's lower bound of the slider.
 Default value: 10K.
 - `--up_T`.
 Temperature's upper bound of the slider.
 Default value: 1000K.